Graduate Student Teaching Award

-- additional letters of recommendation from faculty, current and former students, and other colleagues who have substantive knowledge of the nominee's teaching.
-An unlimited number of letters will be accepted, including email.
+- additional recommendation letters from faculty, current and former students, and other colleagues who have substantive knowledge of the nominee's teaching activities.

 - a statement of teaching philosophy from the candidate

-- additional supporting materials which should represent the quality of a nominee's teaching accomplishments and provide direct evidence of the nominee's teaching effectiveness.
-Nominators may request specific materials from the graduate student nominee, but are not required to do so.
+- additional supporting materials that represent the quality of a nominee's teaching accomplishments and provide evidence of the nominee's teaching excellence.

-Letters should be solicited from a sizable sample of students, preferably representing different courses or diverse pedagogical methods (e.g., discussions, lectures, group projects).
+Recommendation letters from students should be solicited from a sizable sample, preferably representing different courses and/or diverse pedagogical methods (e.g., discussions, lectures, group projects).
 Both formal letters and emails are acceptable.
 Students should be asked to comment, among other things, on the following questions:

 - How accessible and supportive was the nominee?